 The Steering Committee consists of members from identified representatives in the community, five at-large members and a student representative as well as three alternates, which were selected according to the expertise, knowledge and representation of the applicant.

 A key element of Iowa City's Climate Action and Adaptation Plan is involvement and input from the Iowa City community.

-On November 2, 2017, the City hosted it first ever Community Climate Action Input meeting, with about 100 people in attendance.
+In July 2018 and November 2017, the City hosted it first ever Community Climate Action Input meeting, with about 100 people in attendance.

 Participants broke into groups and shared their perspectives during interactive sessions, and dot voted on strategies they thought should be included as part of the Iowa City Climate Action Plan.
 Topics ranged from transportation to waste, energy and more.

 Widespread community input is vital for this effort to succeed.
-If you couldn't attend this meeting in person, take the online community survey.
+The community took part in a survey and the results are available for viewing.